C0D3D3V/Moodle-DL/README.md

     - `PATH` must be an existing directory in which you have read and write access.
     - Default: current working directory

+- `--skip-cert-verify`
+    - This flag is used to skip the certification verification while sending requests to Moodle.
+    - Warning: This might lead to security flaws and should only be used in non-production environments.
+    - Default: False